Why Consider Investing in Cloud Stocks?

 To be sure, something that provides cost savings is nothing to shake a stick at when it comes to running a business, which explains why so many organizations continue to choose the cloud.

 Most of the biggest tech stocks have made moves in the cloud computing space as well.
 Meanwhile, Nasdaq reported in early 2015 that IBM (NYSE:IBM) was stepping up its efforts to get a piece of the cloud computing market after cloud stock revenues increased 60 percent year-over-year for 2014.
 Now, IBM’s cloud services range from cloud managed services, cloud for SAP, cloud for Oracle, cloud managed security services, and cloud managed services for System z.
-That said, the company’s stock has declined roughly 7 percent over a one-year basis as it makes the transition to cloud and artificial intelligence, although the company is positive that it’s only a temporary blip.

 There are a number of different ways to invest in cloud stocks.
 The first and most obvious choice would be companies offering software as a service, as this is the largest cloud-based sector.

 However, Investopedia lists several other ways to gain exposure to the sector, including investing in companies like Websense that offer cloud-based security solutions, or investing in companies like Dropbox that offer online storage.
 Taking it a step further, companies like VMware offer virtualization technology.